dsoprea/JobX/mr/resources/README.rst

 - *inline*: Return the data within the response. **This is the default.**
 - *file*: Store to a local directory.
+- *email*: Attach results to an email.
+- *http*: Post results to a webserver.

 Notifications